 - A single hardware thread is supporting multiple virtual cores.
-(A core license is required for each v-core.) - Multiple hardware threads are supporting a single virtual core simultaneously.
+(A core subscription license or license with Software Assurance is required for each v-core.) - Multiple hardware threads are supporting a single virtual core simultaneously.
 (A core license allows a single v-core to be supported by a single hardware thread.)